July 2020 progress

 Make a commitment of $1 million to antiracist research and seek additional funding sources.

-In 2021, the Office of the Provost provided a $150,000 grant to support the recently launched Initiative on Combatting Systemic Racism, which uses big data to develop and harness computational tools that can help effect structural and normative change towards racial equity.
+In 2021, the Office of the Provost provided a $150,000 grant to support the Initiative on Combatting Systemic Racism, which uses big data to develop and harness computational tools that can help effect structural and normative change towards racial equity.
 In spring 2022, the office established a $1.2M pool for new research to pursue related goals.
-In April 2023, MIT announced the seven projects selected to receive support in the fund’s inaugural year.
+In April 2023, MIT announced seven projects selected for support.

 Policing